Monologue Dialogue 4: Mysticism and Insecurity

 The title of the exhibition “Mysticism and Insecurity” can refer to perceptions of the mystical and magical nature of human life across all cultures; insecurity however can refer to the inability of art to fully express and realise these transcendent ideas for multiple reasons, primarily though because of the world’s materiality, because of materials being resistant, dragging against intentions even for the use of language, and symbolism.
 This resistance is what is most ecstatic and interesting, where the material itself whether it is paint, objects, performance or virtual media contains the magic and frailty of our existence by being resistant to manipulation.
 The one thing that unites us all is our materiality and a sense of ‘is-ness’.

 We would like to thank The Royal Thai Embassy for their very generous support and the following:

 by Andrew Stahl and Kai Syng Tan

 15 June 2017 from 7pm to 8.30pm

 The Koppel Project is pleased to announce an evening of informal discussion, drinks and a live art intervention to celebrate the 16-international-artists group exhibition ‘Monologue Dialogue 4: Mysticism and Insecurity’.

 Artist and curator Andrew Stahl along with artist Kai Syng Tan will open the conversation to a number of special guests including artists Rana Begum, Neil Jeffries, and Yvonne Feng.
 Keynote speakers Manick Govinda (Artsadmin), Dr George Windsor (NESTA), Loredana Paracciani (Asian art specialist) and Parinot Kunakornwong (London-based Thai artist) will also be joining the conversation.

-The theme of the discussion is ‘Transcultural Dialogues in an Insecure World’.
-Look out for a live art intervention by guest artist James Steventon in collaboration with Kai Syng Tan to unfold the evening!
+The theme of the discussion is ‘Transcultural Dialogues in an Insecure World’, and it features an art intervention by guest artist James Steventon in collaboration with Kai Syng Tan to unfold the evening.